-This fact sheet answers questions about an AAT review of a Department of Home Affairs refusal to grant a student visa on the basis that you did not genuinely intend to stay temporarily in Australia.
+This fact sheet answers questions about applying to the AAT to review a decision by the Department of Home Affairs to refuse to grant you a student visa because you did not genuinely intend to stay in Australia.

 What does the AAT need to decide?